When is the owner of a company personally liable to an employee?

 At no point during Ms Sissons’ pre-employment discussion was the company identified as the employer or as the owner of Nosh Mount Maunganui.
 In fact, all indications to Ms Sissons were that Dr Blennerhassett and his wife owned the store in their personal capacity.
 The company name appeared on pay, bank, and tax records.
 While this was a clear indication that the company was the legal employer of Ms Sissons (and she did, in fact, issue her proceedings against the company), the crucial fact is that this information was never disclosed to her during the pre-employment process.
 In law, the company was the principal, and Dr Blennerhassett was acting as its agent.
 The Authority found that Dr Blennerhassett had a legal duty to disclose this to Ms Sissons.

 This case stands as a warning to employers large and small to ensure that employment agreements are properly drafted and do not leave room for personal liability.
 In the end, Dr Blennerhassett was personally liable to pay Ms Sissons $10,000 as compensation for humiliation, loss of dignity and injury to feelings, $3,177.50 in reimbursement of wages lost as a result of her grievance, $1,684.94 as arrears of wages and holiday pay due to her at the end of the employment, and $2071.56 towards her legal costs in pursuing the claim, a total of nearly $17,000.

-If you need help drafting employment agreements, or with making or dealing with a personal grievance claim, please contact Workplace Law on 027 270 1057.
+If you need help drafting employment agreements, call Workplace Law on 027 270 1057.